Tokyo is ripe with beauty, but here are eight beautiful places in Tokyo you don’t want to miss.

 4. The Park Hyatt Tokyo – New York Bar

 Practically everyone has heard of “The Lost in Translation Hotel,” but what few realize is how stunning the architecture is.

 If you’re up for drinks, the New York Bar is the place to be.
 There’s a cover after 8 PM, but it’s still worth it in my opinion.
-The floor to ceiling windows overlooking the city makes for an unforgettable night out.
+The floor-to-ceiling windows overlooking the city make for an unforgettable night out.

 Minatomirai 21 is located south of Tokyo in the city of Yokohama and is one of the most beautiful places in Tokyo.
 Minatomirai is the closest thing to utopia.